marcoemrich/index_kata/README.md

 * There can be several links to the same page, even for the same term.
 * Luckily you always get at least two passes of information about the same term.
 In the first pass.
 Your function doesn't need to return anything.
 Beginning with the 2nd pass you need to output the result pages, padded with a space to the right (e.g. "26 ").
 * Whatever you return from your function after the first pass will be used as the index/page reference text (ie. a page number or page range).
+* You can also safely assume, that all passes yield the same page results, e.g. if you get *pageReferenceText(1, 10) -> "10"*, than there is no  *pageReferenceText(1, 10) -> p* with *p != 10* in a later pass
+* The page numbers never decrease in subsequent calls.
+* Assume the inputs as valid.
+Error-handling is not part of the kata.

 ## Acceptance/HighLevel Specs